SM 100D Fundamentals of College Mathematics

 3 credits (AS)

 This course provides students with a thorough understanding of the mathematical concepts and skills needed as prerequisite for Calculus I. Emphasis is placed on developing mathematical reasoning and graphical visualization skills, thus helping students understand how the mathematical concepts can be applied to solve real world problems.
 Topics studied include graphs, functions, exponential and logarithmic functions, trigonometric functions, and matrices.
-(Offered fall and spring term) Prerequisite: Successful completion of mathematics placement exam or equivalent or permission of the instructor.
+(Offered fall and spring term) Prerequisite: SM 100D or equivalent through placement testing.

 SM 211 Investigating Biology